 With customer data, such as we have here within Blueprinter software, we can be confident in our segmentation.

 Members of a market have the same list of desired outcomes in common.
 A market segment has the same priority order of desired outcomes in common.
 Therefore, the Lawn Appearance segment still values the ability to “Minimize the time to mow the lawn”.
-Likewise, they’d also would like to “Minimize the amount of grass trimming to do afterwards.”
+Likewise, they’d also like to “Minimize the amount of grass trimming to do afterward.”

 Along the same lines, the Fast Mowers segment would like to “Minimize the frequency of visible clumps on the lawn”.
 As they would also like to “Minimize the amount of variance around the desired grass length.”

 Members of a MARKET have the SAME LIST of desired outcomes in common.
 Members of a MARKET SEGMENT have the SAME PRIORITY ORDER of desired outcomes in common.

 Within the same market, the distinguishing characteristic of the segment is not the list of outcomes.
 It’s the priority order.
 Remember: